apache/nuttx/Documentation/introduction/detailed_support.rst

    the STM32F103 or STM32F107 part.
 #.
 A network-enabled NuttShell (NSH) configuration that will work only
    with the STM32F107 part.
 #.
-The configuration that was used to verify the Nuttx `high-priority,
+The configuration that was used to verify the NuttX `high-priority,
    nested interrupt
    feature <https://cwiki.apache.org/confluence/display/NUTTX/High+Performance%2C+Zero+Latency+Interrupts>`__.